 Stock and securitization markets have been intertwined with our real economies, banking systems and are summing up ever-increasing percentages of our GDPs, the total economic output of the societies we live in.
 They have become systemic.

 The crash of 07/08 cost the US taxpayer alone a staggering $800 billion in bail-outs adding to the national debt which now is nearing 20 trillion dollars ($20,000,000,000,000) and counting.

 The 2012–2013 Cypriot financial crisis required a €10 billion international bailout.
 Part of the bail-out deal was that no insured deposit of €100,000 or less would be affected, cutting wealthy citizens, many from other countries like Russia, who were using Cyprus as a tax haven, out of the deal.
 So much for insurance...

 And yet not one banker or trader was convicted for criminal neglect or financial malpractice, privatizing the profits whilst socializing the losses.

 Our current leaders are oblivious to the risks we and our future generations are facing.
 It is their assessment to look the other way.
 While it lasts…

 We have to get out of the bubble-bail-out cycle one way or the other.

-Many economists deem a ratio of governmental debt against a nation’s GDP of 1:2 (50%) acceptable.
+Many economists deem a ratio of government debt against a nation’s GDP of 1:2 (50%) acceptable.
 The US currently has a ratio of 104% (!) and most of the EU countries run well into the 80% debt levels.
 For once Africa does well in the stats with most countries having ratios well below 50%.
-But beware of forces trying to collatoralize their debt...
+But beware of forces trying to collateralize their debt...

 The stock markets and the financial services industry as a whole should be hedged.
 They should be legislated back unto the road they came from, brought back to sustainable volumes and business practices in order to become once again part of the real economy.